JDEVPER2002/a10928_listview/README.md

 # 428_listview
 This repository is a mobile programming using Kotlin, implement in Android Studio.
-This mobile application using knowledge from ListView, .json, intent, CustomAdapter and most important part is Android Life Cycle
+This mobile application using knowledge from ListView, .json, intent, CustomAdapter and most important part is Android lifecycle

 According to the requirements, every requirement is done except
 - attach an image to the source folder